hestiacp/hestiacp-docs/admin_docs/database/phpmyadmin-sso.rst

 =================================================================

 1. Check if the api has been enabled
-2. Add your public ip of your server to the allowed ips in the "Server settings"
+2. Add your public ip of your server to the allowed ip in the "Server settings"

 =================================================================
 Access denied: There is a security token mismatch